danniecuiuc/clo_genai/README.md

 Click Load Bundle + Price Query Row to get predicted price, bounds, feature importance, and comparable deals

-### Note:
-1. pricing training data are from both real + synthetic; however, similarity reference data are from real only, to provide more color of real comparable deals.
-2. The current LLM memo module is still a stub/offline sample, not a live API integration yet.
-This is for future work, not included in this MVP version.

-# Pipeline Overview
+# MVP Workflow

 This project follows a two-layer architecture:

-- **Training pipeline (offline)**: prepares data, trains pricing models, evaluates them, and saves model artifacts
+- **Training pipeline**: prepares data, trains pricing models, evaluates them, and saves model artifacts
-- **Production pipeline (online / app)**: accepts a new tranche input, runs preprocessing and feature generation, produces pricing outputs, and returns similar real historical deals
+- **Predicting pipeline**: accepts a new tranche input, runs preprocessing and feature generation, produces pricing outputs, and returns similar real historical deals

 This design keeps pricing and comparable-deal retrieval as two parallel outputs.
 The pricing model estimates a target value such as spread, while the similarity module returns ranked real historical deals for interpretability, trust, and comps-based workflow support.
 ---

-## Training Pipeline (Offline)
+## Training Pipeline

 The training pipeline builds the pricing model and prepares the real historical similarity reference set used later in production.